fmkash/yau-unblocker/README.md

 https://im5.ezgif.com/tmp/ezgif-5-9ed6b8afb7.mp4

 ## Features:
- - Can fetch and display the multiple-choice answers for any Edpuzzle assignment
+ - Can fetch almost every website
- - Can automatically answer all the multiple-choice questions in an assignment
- - Includes a video skipper which allows for arbitrary navigation within an assignment
- - Has a tool to change the video speed
- - Has an option to prevent pausing the video when the tab is hidden
- - Shows various stats about the assignment
+ - Uses ultraviolet.
+ - Includes multiple built in proxies.
+ - Doesnt show up on your history
+ - Updated weekly.
+ - Has a bookmarklet variant, & a version for chromebooks that ddont allow bookmark;ets/
- - Has a decent looking GUI
+ - Has a decent looking menu
  - No login or extension required
- - Works on private Edpuzzle videos
  - Licensed under the GNU GPL v3 license

 ## Creating the bookmarklet: